Atul-codee/grand-portfolio/README.md

 - **About Me**: A short introduction with my background and career goals.
 - **Skills Section**: Highlights of my technical expertise in different tools and technologies.
 - **Projects Showcase**: Cards/sections displaying my completed projects with details.
-- **Contact Section**: Easy ways to reach me via form, email, or social profiles.
+- **Contact Section**: Easy ways to reach me via form, email or social profiles.
 - **Responsive Design**: The layout adjusts seamlessly for all screen sizes.

 ---